rich-iannone/DiagrammeR/README.md

 <img src="inst/img/mermaid_6.png">

-Gannt diagrams can also be generated.
-Here is an example of how to generate that type of project management diagram.
+Gantt diagrams can also be generated.
+Here is an example of how to generate that type of project management diagram:

 ```R
 mermaid("